Sponsored by

 Morning

 You could spend another day at the beach or you could take a day trip to Vigan City, or just Vigan to those in-the-know.
-About 2.5 hours away by car, this is UNESCO-listed for good reason: it's one of the oldest cities in the Philippines, with beautiful cobblestone streets and lots of protected buildings made of weathered wood and unmistakable Spanish Colonial influences.
+About 2 hours and 30 minutes away by car, this is UNESCO-listed for good reason: it's one of the oldest cities in the Philippines, with beautiful cobblestone streets and lots of protected buildings made of weathered wood and unmistakable Spanish Colonial influences.
 The Mestizo District is the prime attraction for architecture and historic buildings, it's a maze of alleys and streets that starts at Plaza Burgos and runs south on Liberation Blvd.

 How to spend the afternoon

-Grab a coffee and a snack from Marsha’s Delicacies before exploring the Ilocos Regional Museum Complex which brings to life Viga City circa the late 1800s.
+Grab a coffee and a snack from Marsha’s Delicacies before exploring the Ilocos Regional Museum Complex which brings to life Vigan City circa the late 1800s.
 Among the collection's offerings you’ll find interesting explanations of basi (the Ilocono liquor) and wooden sugarcane presses.
 Return to San Juan for dinner.

 Day 4: San Juan to Baguio